-01Stay Calm and Try to Think About Your Options
+01Stay Calm and Think About Your Options

 Panicking in a tough situation is common.
 The last thing you want to do is call for help just to find out you had an unlocked door the whole time.
 Double-check each door and the trunk before making that call.